The Third Level

 Answer:

-The third level is an imaginary platform at Grand Central Station.
-Charley finds it by chance while looking for a train.
-It looks like a railway station from the year 1894.
-There are old gas lamps, old ticket windows, and people wearing old clothes.
-The third level shows Charley's wish to escape from the busy and stressful life of the present and live in a peaceful past.
+The third level is an imaginary place at Grand Central Station.
+Charley finds it by chance.
+It looks like the year 1894.
+There are old lamps, old ticket windows, and people in old clothes.
+It shows that Charley wants to leave his busy life and live in a peaceful place.

 2. Would Charley ever go back to the ticket counter on the third level to buy tickets?
 Why?